 Mikel was effectively playing in different positions for club and country, and anyone could see it wouldn’t work.
 From being adored and feted by Nigerians, first there was animosity over concerns he wasn’t pulling his weight and then a general indifference.
 No one seemed to care about what he did anymore.

 The AFCON triumph in 2013 had more to do with others within the team – Emmanuel Emenike, Victor Moses and Sunday Mba, for example – than it did Mikel, but when he left Chelsea’s pre-season camp to join up with Nigeria’s Olympic football team in Atlanta in 2016, things changed.

-Named Super Eagles captain by interim manager Siasia, the 30-year-old was outstanding on and off the pitch during Nigeria’s march to Olympic bronze in Rio, and having quietly become Chelsea’s second longest-serving player behind John Terry, he effectively ended his Chelsea career by making that country over club decision.
+Named Super Eagles captain by interim manager Siasia, he was outstanding on and off the pitch during Nigeria’s march to Olympic bronze in Rio, and having quietly become Chelsea’s second longest-serving player behind John Terry, he effectively ended his Blues career by making that country over club decision.